Skip to content

 Here we use dashed lines to indicate that the relationship “can” happen.

 Starting from Pydantic resolve v2, this kind of ERD can be declared more explicitly.
-When there is only one relationship for User -> Post, you can use Relationship:
+When there is only one loader for User -> Post, you can use Relationship:

 from pydantic_resolve import Relationship, base_entity, config_global_resolver